ContosoBeach/ext-dev-main/README.md

 7. Go to the database in the primary region, open up the query editor.
 (If you see an error showing the SQL server is denying public network access, you may want to enable it temporarily in the networking setting of the SQL server instance.)
 In the query editor, load the `publish/artifacts/migrations.sql` script and execute it to create the test tables and records in the database.

 8. Open a new query tab and run the below query again.
-You also need to run this query in the database in the secondary region, make sure to change the "apiapp-uksouth" to the API app name (e.g. "apiapp-ukwest") in the secondary region accordingly.
+Change the API app instance names accordingly.

 ```sql
 IF NOT EXISTS (SELECT name FROM [sys].[database_principals] WHERE name = N'apiapp-uksouth')